-Vegetable oil for frying (Did you know that most standard vegetable oils are made out of rapeseed – which apparently is very good for us.
-Check the ingredient on the bottle, it really surprised me!)
+Vegetable oil for frying (did you know that most standard vegetable oils are made out of rapeseed? – apparently rapeseed is a healthier oil option)

-Pop all the ingredients in a large bowl and whisk together to achieve a smooth batter.
+Pop all the ingredients in a large bowl and whisk together until you have a nice smooth batter.

-When the oil is hot, add enough batter so it can be swirled around to cover the bottom of the pan – no ‘rules or regs’ here if you prefer a thicker pancake add more batter.
+When the oil is hot, add enough batter so that when it is swirled around, it just covers the bottom of the pan.
+Should you prefer a thicker pancake add more batter.

-Check the underside of the pancake is golden and the top has set.
-If you are feeling brave you can then toss the pancake or if you prefer – and if like me, your tossing skills are not great – just turn it over with a palette knife or fish slice.
+Check that the underside of the pancake is golden brown and the top has set.
+If you are feeling brave you can then toss the pancake or if you prefer (and if like me, your tossing skills are not that great) just turn it over with a palette knife or fish slice.

-Once the pancake is golden on both sides slip it out onto a plate and top with your favourite filling!-
+Once the pancake is golden brown (to your liking) on both sides, slip it out onto a plate and top with your favourite filling.

-Pancakes are best eaten freshly made, but you can reheat them or even keep them warm in the oven, if you are making a large batch – that’s what I used to do when I was the cook in a Nursing Home and had the pleasure of making pancakes for 41 residents – Happy Days!
+Pancakes are best eaten freshly made, but you can reheat them or even keep them warm in the oven, if you are making a large batch.
+This was something I needed to do when I was the cook in a Nursing Home and had the pleasure of making pancakes for 41 residents.
+Happy Days!